graycoreio/daffodil/libs/cart/guides/state.md

 ### Supported Scenarios

-At the moment, the following scenarios are handled by the `DaffResolvedCartGuard` **for guest users only**.
+At the moment, the following scenarios are handled by the `DaffResolvedCartGuard`.

-> Note that currently, carts for authenticated users are not supported.

-[//]: # "TODO(griest024): remove note when authenticated carts are supported."
+> For customer cart support, use the [`@daffodil/cart-customer`](/libs/cart-customer/README.md) package.

 - Generating a new cart when a user visits the application for the very first time.
 - Retrieving a previously existing cart for a user upon page reload.